thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

                 self._on_blocking_call(name, duration_ms)
 ```

-### The Key Insight: Skip Coroutines
+### Why We Skip Coroutines

-This is crucial.
 When you call an `async def` function, Python creates a coroutine object.
 The coroutine's execution time includes time spent *yielded* to the event loop—time when other coroutines can run.
-This is NOT blocking.
+That's not blocking.

 ```python
 async def my_coroutine():